wdi-sf-march-2014/notes/ModelsInRails/rails_models.md

 Todo is a class that inherits from ```ActiveRecord::Base```.
 Todo defines a model in rails.
 Todo is an object that models the data in the ```todos``` database.
 The ```Todo``` class has methods that allow the user of the class to query the data in todos.
 For example, ```Todo.all``` is a method call on the ```ActiveRecord``` object that issues a SQL query to the database that looks like this: ```SELECT "todos".* FROM "todos"```.
 The object that is returned from ```Todo.all``` is a ```ActiveRecord::Relation``` object.
 It is similar to an array of ```Todo``` objects.

-## ActiveRecord Methods
+## Active Record Methods

-ActiveRecord gives us access to loads of tools that help write SQL statements for us.
+Active Record gives us access to loads of tools that help write SQL statements for us.
 To test that out, we'll use a todo app as a sandbox.

 ### Setting up the Todo App